haskell/core-libraries-committee/PROPOSALS.md

 ## The "who"

-In the past the CLC has been criticized for its inefficiency and for having difficulties coordinating its members.
 We aspire to respond to comments, pull requests, and direct emails no more than 14 days after their arrival.
 We'd like to make sure that the Haskell community feels they can hold us accountable for this.